Javier Tebas: Controversies

-Tebas was critical of former UEFA acting president Ángel María Villar, who also headed the Royal Spanish Football Federation for many years.
+According to Le Monde, Tebas is "often at the forefront of clashes with global football authorities".
+He was critical of former UEFA acting president Ángel María Villar, who also headed the Royal Spanish Football Federation for many years.
 In 2017, Villar was arrested and jailed on corruption charges.
 Tebas has also been critical of FIFA, saying that they need an overhaul of personnel in order to regain the trust of the footballing community.
 Tebas has publicly criticized FIFA, alleging that it was responsible for contract information leaks from the Football Leaks website.

 Tebas has opposed the European Super League, arguing that it would disproportionately benefit larger clubs while reducing opportunities for smaller teams.
 His reasoning is that these proposals would mean the end of football "as we know it today" and would be very harmful to national leagues and clubs, as well as fans, who could see their local clubs disappear.
 Tebas also argues that the plans would be damaging to the big clubs and organizers of these proposed 'superleagues'.
 Tebas argues that, in his view, such plans could risk reducing fan engagement and club revenues over time.

-The current superleague debate has been ongoing in the football industry since 2019.
-In May of the same year, all of the national leagues in Europe met in Madrid, at an event coordinated by La Liga, to express their disapproval of any such plans.
+The European Super League debate has been ongoing in the football industry since 2019.
+In May 2019, all of the national leagues in Europe met in Madrid, at an event coordinated by La Liga, to express their disapproval of any such plans.
 Tebas has been an outspoken opponent of state-backed football club funding, often referring to it as 'financial doping'.
 He has stated that state-run football clubs, such as Manchester City and Paris Saint-Germain, are a "danger" to the sport.

 On 21 May 2023, Real Madrid striker Vinicius Jr stated that Spain was seen as "a nation of racists" in Brazil after being racially abused by Valencia fans earlier that day.
 Tebas responded by claiming that Vinicius did not turn up for meetings to discuss what La Liga "can do in cases of racism", adding: "Before you criticise and slander La Liga, you need to inform yourself properly."
 Tebas has also been critical of the expanded FIFA Club World Cup, stating that it breaks the flow of the club schedule, the matches are more like friendlies, and that it would continue financial imbalance between clubs.
 He has stated that he would like to see the tournament revert to its old format.
+In July 2026, he publicly called for Gianni Infantino's resignation, accusing him of "destroying the football industry" through the continual expansion of international tournaments at the expense of domestic leagues.